Psychedelic Therapy 1

 Was the moving star in the sky an unidentified flying object (UFO)?

 I sit in front of the fire, hitting the small wooden African djembe drum with my right hand, radiating energy to the flames and cosmos.
 A tarantula emerges from the stacked rocks surrounding the fire.
 It’s approximately two feet away from me.
-I freeze and stop hitting the African djembe drum; the spider freezes too.
+I freeze and stop hitting the African djembe drum; the tarantula freezes too.
 I strike the drum with my hands again, and the tarantula casually goes between the gaps in the rocks that circle the firepit.

 The strings of light orange beams from this fire show a letter V again, coming from the flames and shooting upward toward the sky.
 Is the V representing a form of life (victory or vengeance), a country or city (Vietnam or Vienna), or something else?